JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesInputOutput.md

 - Sound sensors
 - Proximity sensors
 - Movement sensors
+- Altimeter - when the wearer is ascending / descending
+- Accelerometer - measure forces on device when it moves
+- Gyroscope - measures if wearer turns

 ## Actuators
 Used to iniciate physical movement, often an output as a result of a sensor.
 So they might pair with a sensor to open an automatic door.